 It's been more than 150 years since the dramatic events in 1864 in the Sønderborg area.
 It did not only have serious consequences for South Jutland, but for Denmark as well.
 The area has a range of offers contributing to the communication of this dramatic period and its history.
 So be ready to dive into the history and learn more about the war in 1864.

-The main event is the scenario when the Prussian forces cross the Als Sund under cover of darkness.
-We will re-enact the scene at the historically correct time, that is, 02.00 hours.
-The cannons will crash and the Danish ironclad, Rolf Krake, will appear in the gloom off Arnkilsøre and begin shelling the boats carrying the Prussian soldiers.
+Sunday morning from 2 to 4 am the main event is the scenario when the Prussian forces cross the Als Sund under cover of darkness.
+We will re-enact the scene at the historically correct time, at 2 o´clock in the night.
+The guns will be shooting and the Danish ironclad vessel Rolf Krake will appear and try to stop the attack by shelling the boats with the Prussian soldiers.

 If you would like to experience the whole story of the battle, you must begin south of the border at Danevirke.
 This is where the Danish army was ready to fight the Prussian soldiers when the war broke out on January 31st, 1864.

 Click here to read more.

 Visit us and experiance the war in 1864 reel close